Join Order Benchmark API

 Parameters:

-• output_dir (str | Path | None) – Directory to output generated data files
+• output_dir (str | Path | None) – Directory for verified canonical Parquet files.

 • **kwargs (Any) – Additional implementation-specific options